 Valuable for Teamwork

 Having the ability to be flexible when working is ideal when working as part of a team.
 If you are working on a project that has multiple collaborators, being able to sit beside them to communicate can boost productivity.

 Being in close contact when working together can also speed up the creative process.
 It helps individuals become more immersed in what they’re doing.
 Hot-desking tends to improve the working relationship as employees get to spend time sitting next to everyone in the workspace, instead of just a few people as they would in traditional working environments.

 Hot desking is a futuristic way of working which promotes a more innovative feel within the office.
 Any business that promotes hot desking tends to be viewed as more flexible.
 Hot desking goes hand in hand with working from home and employees are given a laptop to work from instead of a PC which limits mobility.

-By working from a laptop, employees can reap the benefits of hot-desking and also WFH if necessary.
+By working from a laptop, employees can reap the benefits of hot-desking and also working remotely if necessary.
 Laptops can also be used during meetings if employees need to travel to see the client.
 Hot-desking also space saves as it eliminates the need for static desk space where employees are stuck in one place.

 Hot Desking Disadvantages

 For all the hype about hot-desking and its place in the modern office, there are reasons why traditional desk use still occurs in many companies.
 There can be some cons of hot-desking and this way of working which could discourage employers from taking the plunge.